5 Early Warning Signs of Fibromyalgia

 Many people who have fibromyalgia experience various digestive problems that manifest early on with the following symptoms:

 Myofascial pain syndrome is a neuromuscular condition in which very painful spots (known as trigger points) form, as confirmed in this investigation by the Príncipe de Asturias University Hospital in Madrid.

-- Sometimes just carrying a heavy shoulder bag can cause sharp pain in the neck, shoulder, and even elbow.
-This is something to keep in mind.
+Sometimes just carrying a heavy shoulder bag can cause sharp pain in the neck, shoulder, and even elbow.